Thin accretion disk signatures in hybrid metric-Palatini gravity: Properties of thin accretion discs

 \subsubsection{Temperature.}

 Since the temperature is related to the energy flux through the Stefan-Boltzmann constant, the results for the effective temperature are no different from the conclusions made for the energy flux.
+These results are illustrated in Fig. \ref{fig:T1}.

 Generally speaking, temperature can serve as an excellent indicator to test a theory because its value can be determined from observational data \cite{Zhao2021}.
 Unfortunately, all known accreting systems have a nonzero Kerr parameter.
-And even a small deviation of this parameter from zero (for example, 0.14) does not allow us to check the results found for a static spherically symmetric black hole with the obtained observational data.
+And even a small deviation of this parameter from zero (for example, 0.14) does not allow us to check the results obtained for a static spherically symmetric black hole with observational data.
 Thus, the observational test of the theory is possible only in the case of obtaining the Kerr-type solution and the accretion characteristics for such a black hole.